Hurwa134/Hurwa134.github.io/ResearchQuestions.md

 # Major Studio 1: Final Project, Research Question Research

+I am still narrowing down my research questions, but the two that I'm considering now are below.
+Some values that are important to me in my work are being bold, uncensored, and fearless.
+Although I'd normally shy away from anything related to politics or religion in a public forum, I am taking them on anyway.
+I feel most comfortable designing for myself, and hoping that what I create will resonate with an audience, so I took notes on my experience as observation to begin.

 ## How can I create a piece of art that makes Americans feel unified rather than red or blue (political identity tribes)?

 The way that the U.S. is so divided politically is something I would love to address in order to promote harmony, and to re-humanize Americans on both ends of the political divide.
 I’m really inspired the work by JR “Guns in America” that I worked on representing last year, and I would really like to make something that is like a pastiche of that piece.
 I like how it is multi-modal (static images and video) and was presented as a projection on a large scale as well as on the cover of a magazine (and as a centerfold).
 The TIME website also featured it as an interactive site, where you could click on the individual images in the mural to hear the audio recordings.
 If I could create something in any way similar, I feel that the issue of almost blinding partisanship in the U.S. is something that artists could really help to address.
 I personally feel challenged by this issue and am very concerned about the political situation in the U.S.